Want to create a balanced schedule to fit EVERYTHING into your math block?

 2. Different Colored Sandwich Bags

-Look for different colored sandwich sized bags at your local dollar store.
+Another great option for math center organization is to look for different colored sandwich bags at your local dollar store.
 I was able to find some that were red, green, and blue.

-For each set of cards, I added that color dot to the back.
-All the blue dot cards go in the blue bag.
-It helps getting pieces from getting mixed up.
+For each set of cards, I added that color of dot to the back.
+Then, all of the blue dot cards go into the blue bag and so on.
+This helps keep pieces from getting mixed up and allows for easy math center differentiation.

 4. Manila Folders